Government takes many forms

-The Ellis City Council includes Mayor David McDaniel and council members Jolene Niernberger, Brian Raub, John F. Leiker, Lyle Johnston, Glenn Kohl and John Douglas.
+The Ellis City Council includes Mayor Lyle Johnston and council members Jolene Niernberger, John Walz, John Leiker, Terry Redetzke, Steve Ferland and Loran Gottschalk.

 The Victoria City Council includes Mayor Curtis Unrein and council members Jerry Brungardt, Erica Dinges, Kenneth Pfeifer, Jan Piesker and Leroy Schmidtberger.

 The Schoenchen City Council includes Mayor Dick Klaus and councilmen Kevin Bieker, James Dinges, Doug Kreutzer, Ron Sauer and Jason Schneider.

 Ellis County is represented in the Kansas Legislature by two members of the House of Representatives and one senator.

 The 111th House District includes the cities of Hays, Victoria and Munjor, as well as portions of townships in southeast Ellis County.
 Its representative is Sue Boldra, R-Hays.